gerald-scharitzer/carben/README.md

 # License

-This package is licensed accoring to the BSD license and its dependencies as follows.
+This package is licensed according to the BSD license and its dependencies as follows.

 reqwest: tbd
 serde: tbd